danpla/dpscreenocr/doc/manual.md

 more often than once a week.
 You can also check for updates manually using the "Check for updates" button in the "About" tab.

+This update check functionality is not needed and is therefore hidden from the dpScreenOCR interface if the program was installed from Microsoft Store or the system package manager.

 # Command-line options